 Mesquite latte has a nutty-caramel taste and is really delicious.
-A caffeine-free late night drink that will help you have a better good night sleep.
+A caffeine-free late-night drink that will help you have a better good night’s sleep.

 How to Choose

 As obvious, mesquite powder is a powerful representative of superfoods that can bring many benefits to your diet and help improve your overall health, the question is now: how to choose a high-quality mesquite powder that will really have the acclaimed properties.

 It is necessary to find an organic and certified product.
-It should be 100% organic, gluten free and non-GMO made of the highest quality raw pods that are ground manually.
+It should be 100% organic, gluten-free, and non-GMO made of the highest quality raw pods that are ground manually.
 One of the best ones is Andean Treasures Raw Organic Mesquite Powder.
 It provides great quality and many people also claim that this brand is the best-tasting mesquite powder ever.
-The mesquite pods is is made of are organically grown in the north of Peru.
+The mesquite pods are made of are organically grown in the north of Peru.